 Trains from Bodmin General to Bodmin Parkway usually stop at Coleslogget Halt, but NOT on the return (uphill) journey due to the steep gradient and curvature of the line at this point.
 Certain trains do not stop at Coleslogget Halt.

-Bodmin Parkway Station is operated and maintained by First Great Western Trains Limited.
+Bodmin Parkway Station is operated and maintained by Great Western Railway Limited.
 Car parking is available at the station, but this is for the exclusive use of main line passengers only.
 Bodmin & Wenford Railway trains operate from Platform 3 adjacent to the platform used by London-bound trains.
-Through tickets may be bought at all mainline stations, which includes travel on the Bodmin & Wenford Railway – just ask for tickets “….to the Bodmin & Wenford Railway” and NOT to Bodmin Parkway.

-The old Signalbox on the Down platform at Bodmin Parkway has been converted to a Café, which is operated by the Bodmin & Wenford Railway, providing a valuable service to main line travellers, but also to walkers and our own passengers.
-Please note, the café is accessed by stairs from the platform, and there is no provision for wheelchair users at Bodmin Parkway.
+The old Signalbox on the Down platform at Bodmin Parkway has been converted to a Coffee Shop, which is operated by the Bodmin & Wenford Railway, providing a valuable service to main line travellers, but also to walkers and our own passengers.
+Please note, the Coffee Shop is accessed by stairs from the platform, and there is no provision for wheelchair users at Bodmin Parkway.
 Find out more on the Access page.

 Originally called Bodmin Road, the station was built by The Cornwall Railway in 1859.
 It has been a junction with the national railway network since 1887, when the 3½-mile branch line to Bodmin was opened.
 This is a main line station on the route from London and the north, via Plymouth, to Penzance.